coremartin/StealthSigner/README.md

 `src/report.ts` keeps the formatting logic separate so the CLI can print badges and short-form summaries for every signal.
 The helpers also expose a `highlightUrgent` convenience function that the runner uses to flag any `urgent` platforms, mirroring how a future alerting service would prioritize a single feed.

+## Alert stub

+`src/alert.ts` is a placeholder controller that records the latest urgent signal and stamps it with a friendly note.
+The CLI can hook into this later to push notifications through a webhook, email, or bot channel without touching the scoring math again.

 ## Persistence stub

 `src/persistence.ts` keeps a local `state/snapshot-history.json` file with the last 200 entries so the CLI can capture multi-run context.
 The `SnapshotStore` exposes `read` and `persist` helpers that append the newest estimates, trim the file, and then hand the merged history back to the scorer.
 This emulates a simple persistence layer until a proper database or event log is introduced.